 It is recognised that there are substantial abnormal costs in developing this site due to coal mining legacies that affect this northern part of the housing site allocation.
 In these circumstances, the Developer Contributions SPD indicates that there is a viability ceiling of 5% for on-site Affordable Housing.
 This should also be considered alongside other contributions which would affect the viability of the scheme as a whole.
 Notably, other contributions for off-site highway works and ecology that are discussed later in the report would exceed the indicative ceiling heights for the viability of the scheme and this would reinforce the SPD ceiling height of 5% for affordable housing.
-As such, a contribution of 5% Affordable Housing which would be delivered on site with 4no. two bedroom dwellings has been agreed which would consist of three intermediate (shared ownership) and one affordable rent which would be in accordance with Policy HS2.
-This represents a positive outcome and a benefit of the development.
+As such, a contribution of 5% Affordable Housing which would be delivered on site with 4no. two bedroom dwellings has been agreed which would consist of two Intermediate (shared ownership), one Affordable Rent and one First Home.
+The introduction of a First Home into the proposed mix of Affordable Housing is to comply with their formal introduction by the Government (following a Ministerial Statement on 24 May 2021) that requires a minimum 25% proportion of Affordable Housing to be First Homes.
+The proposed measures for Affordable Housing therefore comply with Policy HS2 and national policy requirements.
+This represents a positive outcome and is a benefit of the development.
 A s106 Agreement would be necessary to secure the agreed Affordable Housing.